top of page

 Before her stood a lean, well-dressed man with styled dark hair.
 He held his chin forward, and a formal smile crossed his face when he felt that he had obtained her full attention.

 “Nolan Horne.
 I’m with the CIA.”
 He held out his hand, then seemed to remember that she was incapable of shaking it and withdrew it smoothly.
-“You’ve really got our work cut out for us.”
+“You’ve really got our work cut out for us, Ms. Whitaker.”
 He stepped backward and began to turn towards the plane.
 Cecilia felt herself being pushed forward to walk alongside him.

 “You can owe the success of your exfiltration today to Javelin,” he continued, his polished shoes refracting the sunlight as he moved.
 “I’m sure you’ll become very acquainted with them.
 You are, after all, now in their custody.”
 He gestured to the stairs that led up to the plane.
 Cecilia froze.